spicetify/docs/docs/development/spicetify-creator/create-custom-apps.md

     ...
 ```

-For now, we only care about the `src/` folder, which structure looks like this
+For now, we only care about the `src/` folder, whose structure looks like this

 ```
 src/